richardaiko/ember-derequire/README.md

 # Ember-derequire

-[Ember CLI](http://www.ember-cli.com/) addon to replace all occurances of a given token with another (require with _dereq_ by default).
-This is just a thin wrapper around [broccoli-derequire](https://github.com/rwjblue/broccoli-derequire).
+[Ember CLI](http://www.ember-cli.com/) addon to replace all occurances of a given token with another (require with eriuqer and define with enifed by default). [broccoli-derequire](https://github.com/rwjblue/broccoli-derequire).

 ## Installation